Joseph Goldwasser

 Joseph M. Goldwasser (c.
 1919 – c.
 1971) was a Americanized Polish Jewish businessman.
 He is known for leading an unofficial investigation in the lynching of Robert Mallard.

 Biography

-Joseph Goldwasser was born c.
-1919 grew up in Łódź, Poland, in a family of 10 children.
+Goldwasser was born c.
+1919, in Łódź, and grew up with a family of 10 children.
 In 1938, when he was 19, he fled to Russia by himself after hearing a warning of the occupation of Poland.
 He spent World War II in Russia, including a year inside a Gulag.
 After the war, he fled to Uzbekistan.

 Goldwasser later moved to Cleveland, Ohio, and married Draza Goldwasser.
-He ran a tire business called "Trey Packing" in an old synagogue.
-The synagogue later burnt down, and he remodeled the building into a department store named the Peerless Department Store.
+He ran a tire business called "Trey Packing", based out of what was once a synagogue.
+The building later burnt down, and he remodeled it into a department store named the Peerless Department Store.
 He often employed African Americans who moved from the Southern United States.
 He was a member of the NAACP's Cleveland branch, and launched an unofficial investigation on the lynching of Robert Mallard.
+His incestigation led to five men being apprehended, all lf whom were acquitted.

 Goldwasser died c.
-1971, at the age of 52 from a heart attack.
+1971, aged 52, from a heart attack.